aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_1_display-and-graphics.md

 #### 7.1.1.1\.
 Screen Size

-*   [H-0-1] Handheld device implementations MUST have a screen at least 2.5 inches in physical diagonal size.

-*   [A-0-1] Android Automotive devices MUST have a screen at least 6 inches in physical diagonal size.

-*   [A-0-2] Android Automotive devices MUST have a screen size layout of at least 750 dp x 480 dp.

-*   [W-0-1] Android Watch device implementations MUST have a screen with the physical diagonal size in the range from 1.1 to 2.5 inches.

 The Android UI framework supports a variety of different logical screen layout sizes, and allows applications to query the current configuration's screen layout size via `Configuration.screenLayout` with the `SCREENLAYOUT_SIZE_MASK`